Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for .NET Adapters version 1.10.
+* Compatible with Lightstreamer SDK for .NET Standard Adapters version 1.11.
-* For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.9, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/releases/tag/for_version_1.9).
+* For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.10, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/tree/current_1.10).
-- For a version of this example compatible with Lightstreamer SDK for .NET Adapters 1.7, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/tree/for_Lightstreamer_5.1).

 ## Final Notes
 For more information, please [visit our website](http://www.lightstreamer.com/) and [post to our support forums](http://forums.lightstreamer.com) any feedback or question you might have.
 Thanks!